michaelsprice/LinuxServerConfiguration/README.md

 ## Third-party resources
 - Used [this page](https://devops.ionos.com/tutorials/install-and-configure-mod_wsgi-on-ubuntu-1604-1/) to help install & configure mod_wsgi
 - Used [this page](https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps#do-not-allow-remote-connections) & [this page](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e) to help install & configure PostgreSQL
+Used [this page](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) to help deploy a flask app to the server

 ## Notes:
 - To SSH in after enabling the firewall, cd into Downloads (or wherever the lightsail_key.rsa file is) and then run `ssh -i lightsail_key.rsa ubuntu@34.207.150.199 -p 2200`